Nuggets vs. Thunder odds, prediction, spread, time: 2026 NBA picks for Monday, March 9 from proven model

 How to make Thunder vs. Nuggets picks

-So who wins Nuggets vs. Thunder, and which side of the spread is the better value?
+So who wins Nuggets vs. Thunder, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the Nuggets vs. Thunder spread to back, all from the model that has returned well over $10,000 on top-rated NBA picks, and find out.